 Here are the latest recalls from the U.S. Consumer Product Safety Commission (CPSC).
 (For complete reports, go to http://www.cpsc.gov).
-Parents are urged to take all products away from children immediately and to discard or return to the manufacturers according to the following:
+Parents are urged to take all products away from children immediately and to discard or return to the manufacturers:

 How to report a problem: